-To a lesser extent, we may, but do not currently intend to, use other hedging and risk management strategies to seek to manage other market risks.
-Such hedging strategies may be utilized to seek to protect against possible adverse changes in the market value of securities held in our portfolio or to otherwise protect the value of our portfolio.
+We may, but do not currently intend to, use other hedging and risk management strategies to seek to manage other market risks.
+Such hedging strategies may be utilized to seek to protect against possible adverse changes in the market value of securities held in our portfolio (such as through changes in commodity prices or currencies) or to otherwise protect the value of our portfolio.
+We may, but do not currently intend to, enter into forward agreements or purchase futures contracts to hedge or exposure to commodity prices.
 We may, but do not currently intend to, enter into currency exchange transactions to hedge our exposure to foreign currency exchange rate risk to the extent we invest in non-U.S. dollar denominated securities of non-U.S. issuers.
 Our currency transactions will generally be limited to portfolio hedging involving portfolio positions.
 Portfolio hedging is the use of a forward contract with respect to a portfolio security position denominated or quoted in a particular currency.
 A forward contract is an agreement to purchase or sell a specified currency at a specified future date (or within a specified time period) and price set at the time of the contract.
 Forward contracts are usually entered into with banks, foreign exchange dealers or broker-dealers, are not exchange-traded, and are usually for less than one year.
-The Fund may also purchase and sell other derivative investments such as exchange-listed and over-the-counter options on securities or indices, futures contracts and options thereon.
+The Fund may also purchase and sell other derivative investments such as exchange-listed and OTC options on securities or indices, futures contracts and options thereon.
 The Fund also may purchase derivative investments that combine features of these instruments.